jeevanjohnson/local-osu-server/README.md

 ---
 # Reminders
+Any unknown errors you see when setting up or just playing, please report them to me on discord `cover#0675` :)

 When changing your player_name in the config, it'll make a new profile in the json folder

 When changing pfps through the `.data/pfp.json` you'll need to restart the server in order to see updates (will make it auto update soon)